lamloom-maker/maritime-demand-supply-forecasting/README.md

-# Maritime Demand & Supply Forecasting
+Maritime Demand & Supply Forecasting

-This repository contains my MSc capstone project focused on forecasting maritime demand and supply using statistical, machine learning, and deep learning approaches.
+This repository contains my MSc capstone project focused on forecasting maritime demand and supply using statistical, machine learning, and deep learning approaches, with an emphasis on explainability and real-world decision support.

----

-## Project Overview
+Project Overview
-The objective of this project is to analyze global and regional maritime trade data and build forecasting models that support strategic decision-making in the shipping and logistics sector.

-The project compares traditional time-series models with advanced machine learning and deep learning techniques to evaluate their performance under different data conditions.

----
+Maritime trade plays a critical role in the global economy, carrying more than 80% of world trade volumes.
+Accurate forecasting of maritime demand and supply is essential for strategic planning, capacity management, and policy-making in the shipping and logistics sector.

+This project aims to develop and compare forecasting models for maritime demand and supply at both global and regional (Saudi Arabia) levels, using time-series, machine learning, and deep learning techniques.

+Objectives

+Analyze long-term maritime trade and fleet capacity trends

+Build robust forecasting models under different data conditions

+Compare classical statistical models with advanced ML and DL approaches

+Apply Explainable AI (XAI) techniques to improve model transparency

+Support data-driven decision-making for policymakers and industry stakeholders

-## Data
+Data

+Source:
-- Source: UNCTAD (United Nations Conference on Trade and Development)
+United Nations Conference on Trade and Development (UNCTAD)

-- Scope:
+Scope:

-  - Global maritime demand and supply
+Global maritime demand and supply

-  - Saudi Arabia case study
+Saudi Arabia case study

-- Metrics:
+Key Metrics:

-  - Seaborne trade volumes
+Seaborne trade volumes

-  - Merchant fleet capacity (DWT)
+Merchant fleet capacity (DWT – Deadweight Tonnage)

-⚠️ **Note:**
+⚠️ Note:
 The dataset is not included in this repository due to licensing and usage restrictions.

----

-## Methodology
-The project follows a structured analytical workflow:

-1. Data cleaning and preprocessing
-2. Exploratory Data Analysis (EDA)
-3. Time-series modeling
-4. Machine learning and deep learning modeling
-5. Model evaluation and comparison
-6. Explainable AI (XAI) analysis

----

-## Models Used
-- **ARIMA** – Statistical time-series forecasting (baseline model)
-- **XGBoost** – Machine learning regression for supply forecasting
-- **LSTM** – Deep learning model for complex temporal patterns
-- **Explainable AI (XAI)** – Model interpretation and transparency

----

-## Tools & Technologies
-- Python
-- Pandas, NumPy
-- Statsmodels
-- Scikit-learn
-- XGBoost
-- TensorFlow / Keras
-- SHAP (Explainable AI)
-- Jupyter Notebook

----

-## Repository Structure
+Methodology

+The project follows a structured and reproducible analytical workflow:

+Data cleaning and preprocessing

+Exploratory Data Analysis (EDA)

+Time-series modeling

+Machine learning and deep learning modeling

+Model evaluation and comparison

+Explainable AI (XAI) analysis

+All models are evaluated using time-based splits to preserve temporal integrity.

+Models Used
+ARIMA (Statistical Forecasting)

+Baseline time-series model

+Strong performance on limited historical data

+High interpretability

+XGBoost (Machine Learning)

+Regression-based forecasting for supply and demand

+Feature engineering using lagged variables and trend components

+Improved performance with richer datasets

+LSTM (Deep Learning)

+Captures complex temporal dependencies

+Suitable for long-term and nonlinear patterns

+Applied to extended time-series horizons

+Explainable AI (XAI)

+Residual diagnostics for ARIMA

+SHAP-based explanations for XGBoost

+Improves transparency and trust in model outputs

+Key Findings

+ARIMA performs robustly on short and limited datasets

+Machine learning and deep learning models outperform classical methods when longer historical data is available

+Explainable AI enhances interpretability and supports responsible AI deployment

+No single model fits all scenarios — model selection depends on data availability and use case

+Tools & Technologies

+Python

+Pandas, NumPy

+Statsmodels

+Scikit-learn

+XGBoost

+TensorFlow / Keras

+SHAP (Explainable AI)

+Jupyter Notebook

+Repository Structure
 maritime-demand-supply-forecasting/
+│
-├── notebooks/ # Jupyter notebooks for modeling and experiments │ ├── ARIMA models
+├── notebooks/          # Modeling and experimentation notebooks │   ├── ARIMA models
 │   ├── XGBoost models
 │   └── LSTM models
+│
-├── docs/ # Research paper and supporting documents ├── LICENSE
+├── docs/               # Research paper and supporting documents │
+├── LICENSE
 └── README.md

----

-## Key Findings
-- ARIMA performs robustly on limited and short historical data.
-- Machine learning and deep learning models demonstrate improved performance when longer and richer time series are available.
+Applications

+Maritime policy and planning

+Port capacity forecasting

+Shipping market analysis

+Strategic logistics decision-making

-- Explainable AI enhances transparency and trust in forecasting results.
+Explainable AI in time-series forecasting

----

-## Author
+Author

-**Lama Turki**
+Lama Turki
 MSc Data Science & Analytics
+Data Scientist | Analytics & Forecasting